 Thin Crust Pizza is Technically Healthier

-Yes, that’s right folks technically speaking, thin-crust pizza is healthier than thick crust!
-A thinner crust means that there are fewer calories, less salt, less sodium, and less fat.
-If you want to stop reading now and go pop a pizza in the oven, we would completely understand.
+Yes, you heard it here first, folks.
+Technically speaking, thin-crust pizza is healthier than thick-crust pizza!
+The thinner a pizza crust is, the fewer calories and carbohydrates it contains.
+Thin crust pizza also has less salt, less sodium, and less saturated fat.
+If you want to rejoice and celebrate by popping a thin-crust pizza in the oven right now, we completely understand.

 It Really Depends on the Toppings

-The toppings on a pizza are often what tips it over the edge into unhealthy territory.
-It doesn’t matter how thin your crusts are if your pizza is covered with thick layers of melted cheese, pepperoni slices, sausage, and bacon (all of which are extremely delicious pizza toppings).
+Your pizza’s toppings are more often than not the determining factor of whether or not your pizza is unhealthy.
+It doesn’t really matter how thin your crust is if you slather your pizza with thick layers of melted cheese, sugary tomato sauce, pepperoni slices, sausage, and bacon (all of which are extremely delicious, mind you).

-If you take a thin crust pizza and cover it in unhealthy toppings and compare it to a thick crust pizza loaded up with veggies, then it probably won’t be the healthier option anymore!
+If you take a thin crust pizza and cover it in unhealthy toppings and compare it to a thick crust pizza loaded up with veggie toppings, then it probably won’t be the healthier option anymore!
 Healthy pizza consumption really boils down to the toppings you choose and portion control.

 How do you practice healthy eating habits?
 What are your favorite healthy pizza toppings?
 Let us know in the comments below!